Analysis of non-diffusive avalanche transport of energetic particles: Phase-space transport

-Up to $\tau = 430$, the FTLE contour plots do not exhibit strong ridges in the region $0.50<s<0.55$, which is characterized by stable modes while lower ridges are found for $0.57<s<0.60$.
-Consequently, we do not observe any significant transport process in these regions.
-However, mixing phenomena within the plateau region increase the absolute value of the distribution function gradient and the amplitude of the modes with $s\sim 0.50$ increases, along with the elongated ridges of the FTLE field.
-This avalanche phenomenon is qualitatively similar to results presented in \cite{BB95b}, where they introduce a modification of the QL model in order to take into account the domino-like transport.
-By $\tau = 480$, FTLE ridges cover a significant portion of the phase-space characterized by stable modes.
-Consistently, these modes are driven, and the plateau extend to the right while the HnB transfer energy to the LnB (linear stable part of the spectrum) that begins to growth.
+By $\tau = 430$ attractive and repulsive structures intertwine into a single tangle with $0.35\lesssim s \lesssim0.49$.
+We recall that the presented snapshots are evaluated at a single time frame but they include the dynamics of tracers in the time interval $\tau\pm200$.
+Thus, the observed intertwining and the related ability of particles to interact with adjacent modes constitutes the base of a diffusive behavior in this region (which corresponds to the HnB resonant portion) that should occur around $\tau=600$.
+Consequently, the distribution function will slowly form a plateau.
+In fact, by $\tau = 480$, FTLE ridges cover a significant portion of the phase-space initially characterized by stable modes.
+Consistently, these modes are driven, and the plateau extend to the right while the HnB transfer energy to the LnB.
 Moreover, tracers resonating with the HnB (black and red) cover a large region, thus interacting simultaneously with multiple resonances.
 The trend continues at $\tau = 670$ and $\tau =740$, leading to an expansion of the region where fast mixing phenomena take place.
-The resulting nature of the transport will be analyzed in the next section.
 Once all the modes have sufficiently large amplitude, the phase space is characterized by a unique plateau.

+As previously stated, the LCS technique enables the identification of dynamically evolving transport structures in a fully nonlinear and time-dependent environment, thereby providing a powerful diagnostic tool for characterizing the intrinsically intermittent and avalanche-like nature of transport processes in magnetically confined fusion plasmas.
+In our analysis, we identified and characterized the phase-space structures underlying the distribution relaxation process.
+These structures progressively deform and stretch in time, increasing their overlap across extended regions of phase space.
+As a consequence, confinement is locally weakened and particle redistribution is enhanced.
+From this perspective, the observed transport can be understood as the result of the dynamical evolution and progressive elongation of phase-space structures, which ultimately regulate the onset and development of avalanche-like relaxation events.

+Nonetheless the excitation phenomenon of linearly stable modes can be addressed in the standard QL theory, the high values of damping considered in the reference scenario reduces its predictivity for this specific case, as already described.
+Specifically, the generated stiffness of the distribution function gradient is not sufficient to generate positive effective growth rates during the evolving dynamics.
+In this respect, we note how modified QL pictures can describe scenarios strongly dominated by avalanche phenomena, and in future works, we aim at analyzing in detail the efficiency of such schemes.
+In particular, in \cite{spb16}, it is argued that the avalanche EP transport processes observed for this setup can be included in the scheme of the so-called Line Broadened QL (LBQL) model \citep{BB95b,GBG14} and its earlier Resonance Broadened QL (RBQ) extension \citep{gore18} (see also \cite{2023PhRvL.130j5101D}).